Pontevedra: Demographics

-The municipality of Pontevedra is composed of the city of Pontevedra and fifteen rural parishes in close proximity, with a total population of 83,260 (as of 2020).
-This results in a relative high density of population of 710.1 inhabitants per square kilometre.
+The municipality of Pontevedra is composed of the city of Pontevedra and fifteen rural parishes in close proximity, with a total population of 83,316 (as of 2025).
+This results in a relatively high population density of 710.1 inhabitants per square kilometre.
 More than two-thirds of the population live in the city, and less than one-third in the rural parishes.

-The population of Pontevedra is aging, with generational replacement is not necessarily assured, although the city's population has been gradually growing since 1999.
-Broken down by age, 15.93% of the population were senior citizens, 69% between 15 and 65 years, and just 15.01% under the 15 years of age.
+The population of Pontevedra is aging, and generational replacement is not necessarily assured, although the city's population has been gradually growing since 1999.
+Broken down by age, 15.93% of the population were senior citizens, 69% between 15 and 65 years, and just 15.01% under 15 years of age.
 The natality rate (9.8‰) is only +1.8 over the mortality rate (8‰).
 The migrational balance is slightly positive (+350 people in 2006).
-According to the local authorities Pontevedra is, since 1999, the fastest growing Galician city, with an average of +1000 more inhabitants per year.
+According to the local authorities Pontevedra has been, since 1999, the fastest growing Galician city, with an average of 1000 more inhabitants per year.
 Pontevedra is the city with the youngest population in Galicia and northwest Spain and the Galician city that attracts the most people to live in, together with Santiago de Compostela.
 It is the Galician city with the best rate of natural increase (RNI).